 The current bridge dates back to 1945, but this massive glacial river was first bridged back in 1891.
 It was a suspension bridge, not meant for cars, and back in 1944 when two dairy trucks drove on the bridge, two suspension cables broke.

 The meaning of the name Selfoss is the Waterfall of the Seals, as there used to be a lot of seals in the river by which Selfoss stands, Ölfusá river.
 I know this name is confusing and I have been asked where the waterfall is, but there is no waterfall here.

 There is a waterfall though named Selfoss in Jökulsárgljúfur canyon in North-Iceland above Dettifoss, the most powerful waterfall in Iceland.

 See also my travel-blog about this area up north, where you will see photos of the waterfall Selfoss, which is located in the second-longest river in Iceland:

-If you take the first turn left on road 35 before driving onto the Ölfusárbrú bridge leading to Selfoss you will reach Kerið crater, Skálholt Cathedral, Geysir geothermal area, and Gullfoss waterfall on the Golden Circle.
+If you take the first turn left on road 35 before driving onto the Ölfusárbrú bridge leading to Selfoss, you will reach Kerið crater, Skálholt Cathedral, Geysir geothermal area, and Gullfoss waterfall - some of the main stops on the Golden Circle.

 A right turn on road 34 in Selfoss just after the bridge will take you to the lovely villages by the sea, Stokkseyri, and Eyrarbakki with its lovely old colourful houses.
 And if you drive through Selfoss on ring-road 1 you will reach all the wonderful sights on the south coast of Iceland.